os-js/manual.os-js.org/src/v3/development/README.md

 ## Environment

-Using the required tools (above) you can set up a development enviroment in a couple of minutes.
+Using the required tools (above) you can set up a development environment in a couple of minutes.

 You can set `development` configuration entry in configuration to enable extra development features, like automatic reloading of your applications when builds are run.